Skip to main content

 Key Facts

-1. 2 April 2026: PM Anthony Albanese declared that the original objectives of the Iran‑Israel war have been achieved.
+1. 2 April 2026: PM Anthony Albanese said the initial objectives of the Iran‑Israel war – degrading Iran’s air force, navy and military‑industrial base – have been achieved.

-3. Australia possesses roughly 37 days of petrol reserves, indicating high vulnerability to supply disruptions.
+2. Australia holds about 37 days of petrol reserves, highlighting its vulnerability to supply disruptions.

-5. Defence Minister Richard Marles is in diplomatic talks with the UK and France to reopen the Strait of Hormuz and attend a Britain‑convened multilateral meeting.
+4. Defence Minister Richard Marles confirmed diplomatic talks with the UK and France to reopen the Strait of Hormuz, which carries roughly 20% of global oil supplies.

-6. U.S.–Israeli strikes on 28 February 2026 triggered the wider regional conflict; President Donald Trump announced an additional 2‑3 weeks of “extremely hard” strikes.
+5. The U.S.–Israeli strikes on 28 February 2026 triggered the wider regional conflict, and President Donald Trump pledged an additional 2‑3 weeks of “extremely hard” strikes against Iran.

-7. Closure of the Strait of Hormuz, through which ~20% of global oil passes, has driven world oil and gas prices to record highs.
+6. Closure of the Strait of Hormuz has pushed global oil and gas prices to record highs, affecting import‑dependent economies like Australia.

 Background & Context